desssai/42_minishell/README.md

 finally, executing parsed commands.

 The program launches a custom shell that waits for the input of a command and executes.
-`minishell` repeats this behavior in a loop until stopped.
+`minishell` repeats this behaviour in a loop until stopped.
 So as to handle errors that may arise during the execution of commands, a child-process is created for the execution of each command using `fork()`.
 Every command is executed inside of a child-process, while the only parent-process waits for the child to either complete its task, or finish with an error id.